attila0x2A/uran198.github.io/_posts/2016-05-19-first-client-at-upwork.markdown

 I worked really a lot.
 My work was rewarded and I got 5 stars review, 50$ bonus and the client proposed a new project right away.
-Maybe, I just got lucky, but now I believe more in my ability to become a professional freelancer and the only big error I made in my journey from wanting to doing is hesitating for so long time!
+Maybe, I just got lucky, but now I believe more in my ability to become a professional freelancer and the only big error I made in my journey from wanting to doing is hesitating for such a long time!
 So, if you want something to do, but think that you may be not good enough, you'll never know until you try, so just go for it!
-As for me the future would tell if I'll be successful in freelancing.
+As for me, the future would tell if I'll be successful in freelancing.